Telecinco

-History of Telecinco
+History

 On April 4, 1986, the Council of Ministers of Spain approved private television in the country, the legislation was approved in 1988.
 On August 25, 1989, the contest was held to issue three private television licenses, which were granted to Gestevisión Telecinco, Grupo Antena 3 and Sogecable.

 Tele 5 began transmissions experimentally in 1989 to officially begin broadcasting on 3 March 1990, although with limited coverage in Madrid and Barcelona.
 In January 1991, it achieved national coverage by starting broadcasts in the Canary Islands.

 From its foundation until 1994, Tele 5 was directed by Valeriu Lazarov.
-During this period, a television channel similar to the Italian Canale 5 was made, with a lineup based mainly on entertainment programmes such as game, variety and comedy shows, in addition to some serials and movies, leaving the newscasts as 15-minute programmes broadcast at dawn and at night.
+During this period, a television channel similar to Canale 5 was made, with a lineup based mainly on entertainment programmes such as game, variety and comedy shows, in addition to some serials and movies, leaving the newscasts as 15-minute programmes broadcast at dawn and at night.
 With this formula the channel achieved its first audience successes.

 In 1994, Maurizio Carlotti was appointed as the new director of the network, this with the aim of improving the financial and programme situation, as Tele 5 had lost audiences and advertisers to Antena 3.
 Carlotti opted for an increase in the production of series and programme formats that had not been tried out in Spain, such as late-night chat shows.
 In 1997, the channel was reformed so that the links with Canale 5 were scrapped (Telecinco became the first Mediaset channel to drop its trademark flower logo) and news output was increased.
 It was also at this time the channel re-branded from Tele 5 to Telecinco.

 In 1999, Carlotti became the vice president of Telecinco and acted as CEO of Mediaset, so the direction of the channel passed to Paolo Vasile, who ran the channel from that year until October 2022.
 With the arrival of the new millennium, Telecinco began broadcasting reality shows and sporting events - the final of the first series of Gran Hermano remains Telecinco's highest rated broadcast ever.
 In 2004 the channel began trading on the Madrid Stock Exchange and that same year, it won the title of most-watched channel from La 1.
 During this period, the channel began to be accused of trash TV due to the proliferation of spaces dedicated to gossip and related entertainment, which were present in Telecinco from its creation until 2023.